 Once it's sealed, grab a chopstick, pen, or another long, cylindrical object to pack down the cannabis towards the mouthpiece.
 This is where you can add back any weed lost during the rolling phase.

 Twist the extra paper at the tip of the joint to seal everything shut.

-Finally, it's time to spark up your joint and inhale through the mouthpiece.
+Finally, it's time to light up your joint and inhale through the mouthpiece.
 Enjoy!

 How to choose rolling papers

 Most rolling papers are made of fibers extracted from non-wood sources such as flax, hemp, sisal, rice straw, esparto (a tough grass), and others.
 Which type of rolling paper makes the perfect joint is really a matter of personal preference.
 Cannabis smokers who regularly smoke joints and spliffs tend to have their own preferred rolling paper.
 Preferences might be influenced by how easy a smoker feels it is to work with a certain type of paper when rolling, the flavor of the smoke, how well a smoker feels a certain type of paper burns or other subjective variables.